fido-device-onboard/go-fdo/README.md

         The address to listen on (default "localhost:8080") -insecure-tls
-        Listen with a self-signed TLS certificate -resale-guid guid
+        Listen with a self-signed TLS certificate -print-owner-public type
+        Print owner public key of type and exit -resale-guid guid
         Voucher guid to extend for resale
   -resale-key path